taxonomicallyinformedannotation/tima/README.md

 ### Docker

-A container is also available, together with a small compose.
+A container is also available, together with a small compose file.
 Main commands are below:

 ```